The Target Polish: A New Approach to Outlier-Resistant Non-Negative Matrix Factorization: Materials and methods

 \subsubsection{Outline}

 Before we discuss our novel approach, it is illuminating to consider this brief parable: A fisherman throws a rope to the pier and pulls the ship closer.
 A child, observing this, remarks to his father, ”Look at how strong the fisherman is; he is pulling the pier closer to the ship!”.
-So, we took the child’s remark seriously and gradually polished the data to make it more amenable to factorization.
+So, we took the child’s remark seriously and gradually polished the data to make it more amenable to fast factorization.
 How does an iteration of the ”Target Polish” approach work?
-As with weighted least squares, we start by computing the squared differences between the data points and the values corresponding to the current factorization.
+As with weighted least squares NMF, we start by computing the squared differences between the data points and the values corresponding to the current factorization.
 From this, we can derive weights using any of the weighting schemes already proposed in the literature.
 We then compute the polished target for each data point as a weighted average between the global median of the dataset and the original value.
-This approach nudges poorly fitted points toward the global median, while leaving well-fitted points largely unaffected.
-The global median is used in place of the mean due to its greater robustness to outliers.
-Factors can now be updated based on the Target Polish approach using Fast-HALS rules.
+This approach nudges poorly approximated points toward the global median, while leaving well-approximated points largely unaffected.
+The global median is used in place of the global mean due to its greater robustness to outliers.
+Factors can now be updated based on the polished target using Fast-HALS rules.
+Importantly, to save time, the polished target is updated further using an iteration step that depends on the relative distance between the previous and current polished targets.
 Once this iterative process is completed, a few iterations of Weighted NMF are performed to get the factorized data closer to the original data.
-Importantly, to save time, the polished target is updated using an iteration step that depends on the relative distance between the previous and current targets.